sangeetajay/Springboard/Final_Capstone/README.md

 1. Notebooks:

     [Data Wrangling and EDA: ](https://github.com/sangeetajay/Springboard/tree/master/Final_Capstone/DataWrangling_EDA_Notebooks)
-    There are two notebooks, notebook #1 focuses on the csv file that accompanied the images while Notebook #2 contains the image processing.
+    These notebooks show the steps taken to process the images as well as the cleaning and exploratory analysis of the csv file that accompanied the images.

     [Pre-Processing and Modeling: ](https://github.com/sangeetajay/Springboard/tree/master/Final_Capstone/ModelingNotebooks)
     These notebooks contain the pre-processing and different models tested.
 Each notebook has a different type of model.